AASPLLC/ProviderAdminTool/README.md

 The Settings.json file is specific to Dataverse and is required for the admin application to function correctly.

+This files needs to be located in the same location as the application.

 These values must be specific, but for reference, this is the format:
 ```
 {